peppertaro/Abnb-clone/README.md

-Please change branch to gh-pages as master does not have any data.
+I have updated to upload to heroku.
-You can see website from here: [Abnb Clone](https://peppertaro.github.io/Abnb-clone/)
+You can see website from here: [Abnb Clone](https://tabnb-clone.herokuapp.com/)